-The plant grows from a deep taproot that anchors the plant well, notably on steep slopes, part of its natural habitat.
+The plant grows from a deep taproot that anchors it well, notably on steep slopes common in its natural habitat.
 Two well-known common names of C. ruscifolia var. ruscifolia tell its story relating to mountain slopes: The climber’s friend name says hold on, I shall steady you and prevent a fall.
-The Afrikaans name steekbos (stab, sting, poke or pierce bush) tells of the stiff, spine-tipped leaves that inflict instant penalties, painful to the climber saved from his fall.
-Irony may distress but teaches heeded lessons.
+The Afrikaans name steekbos (stab, sting, poke or pierce bush) tells a different story of stiff, spine-tipped leaves that inflict instant penalties, painful to the climber saved from his fall.
+Irony may accompany distress but its lessons tend to be heeded.

 The specific name, ruscifolia is derived from the two Latin words ruscum meaning butcher’s broom (the common name of plants of the Ruscus genus bearing leaves with spiny tips) and folium meaning a leaf.

-The species is found in the Western Cape and slightly further afield: from the Cape Peninsula to the Namaqua Klipkoppe in the Northern Cape, to the Kouga Mountains and Humansdorp in the Eastern Cape.
+The species is found in the Western Cape and slightly further afield, from the Cape Peninsula to the Namaqua Klipkoppe in the Northern Cape and to the Kouga Mountains and Humansdorp in the Eastern Cape.